pykong/Borg-DQN/README.md

 #### Persistence Features

-Upon startup game containers load the most recent model checkpoint from the mode store location, while the replay memory will be prefilled with persisted transitions.
+Upon startup, game containers load the most recent model checkpoint from the mode store location, while the replay memory will be prefilled with persisted transitions.

 ## Architecture